cloneforyou/beeloud-CareLink/README.md

 ## Introduction

-CareLink is a web application designed to enhance patient communication through advanced text-to-speech technology.
-The platform allows caregivers to add custom voices and generate speech from text input, providing a personalized experience for patients.
+CareLink is an innovative platform designed to empower caregivers and enhance patient outcomes for individuals with dementia through advanced voice cloning and AI prompting technologies.
+It aims to improve patient engagement, monitor health, and support care coordination.

 ## Tech Stack